Reminiscence of 2012 and Forecast for 2013

 Faster, Tygercat!
 Blog!
 Blog!

 Of course, all that blogging is fine and dandy, but it’s only the soapbox on top of the iceberg.
-Blips on the radar indicating which projects were touched, which CPAN modules came to be and got improved on.
+Blips on the radar indicating which projects were touched and which CPAN modules came to be and got improved on.
 As it is my habit, I got fairly all over the place.
 Dist::Zilla plugins, smoke testing, web services, Hadoop integration, Dancer stuff, event-driven daemons, database (both of the SQL and non-SQL variety) interfacing, and countless wacky ideas that just had to be POC’ed.
 My own little pet projects, like Galuga, Template::Caribou and XML::XSS didn’t get all the love that they deserve, but the work that went into them generate some non-trivial amount of yak shaving (and by ‘non-trivial’, I mean measured in metric crap-tons) and CPAN patches that (or so I like to think) benefit the greater community.

 2013 – Namespace Just About to Autovivificate